guanlam/shareWise/README.md

 ## Group Expense Notifications

 - **New Expense Alert:** Participants receive a notification when a group expense is created.
-- **Payment Reminder:** Users with outstanding balances are reminded to settle their dues.
 - **Payment Confirmation:** When a participant marks their share as paid, others are notified.
 - **Delivery Methods:** Notifications are sent via email.